riot/riot.github.io/api.md

 `riot.install(plugin: function): Set`

-1. `plugin` - function receiving [a component objects](#component-object) for any component created
+1. `plugin` - function receiving [a component object](#component-object) for any component created

-<strong>@returns: </strong> a javascript `Set` containing all the plugin functions installed
+<strong>@returns: </strong> a JavaScript `Set` containing all of the plugin functions installed

-Once installed a plugin function will be called for any Riot.js component created:
+Once installed, a plugin function will be called for any Riot.js component created:

 ```js
 import { install } from 'riot'